 Cumbria’s Living Heritage have a wealth of historic houses and gardens ideal for a day out in the Penrith area.
+Many of the attractions are child and dog friendly.
 See below for more information:

 Best known for its comprehensive herb collection and traditional fruit orchards, Acorn Bank is a tranquil haven with a fascinating industrial past.